MAD9137/f2024/docs/modules/week3/optionals.md

 ## Optionals

-Optional variables and constants are created by ending their definitions with a ? (question mark) symbol.
-This allows you to leave the variable or constant set to nil and set its value at a later time.
+Optionals are special kinds of variables that can be created when you what to hold a priece of data that might, or might not ever be set.
+You would use optional variables when you want to store a value that is always required, but might become available.
+Optional variables (var and let) are created by ending the type definitions with a ? (question mark) symbol.

+This allows you to leave the variable or constant unused (set to a value of nil), and allows you to choose to set its value or not.
+An situation when you might want to use an optional is if you would like to give the option to set a user's middle-name.
+Not everyone has a middle-name so some users would be leave that value unset.

 The following is an example of creaing an option String.
 ```swift